JaidenAGrimminck/bot/readme.md

 ### Panel

-The panel component is a veritile component that contains many different functions, such as displaying the status of the robot, making a graph, the log of the robot, or access to the shell.
+The panel component is a versatile component that contains many different functions, such as displaying the status of the robot, making a graph, the log of the robot, or access to the shell.

 #### Status

 The status panel displays the status of the robot.
-Currently it just displays the connection speed between the frontend and the backend, and between the robot (but the robot isn't built yet, so just 0 for now).
+Currently, it just displays the connection speed between the frontend and the backend, and between the robot (but the robot isn't built yet, so just 0 for now).

 ![status](readme/site/images/status.png)